bedroom

 3. Deep Navy Blue Sanctuary

 Deep navy blue walls create a calming, sleep-inducing atmosphere that feels like being wrapped in a nighttime sky.
 Unlike black, navy has inherent warmth and richness that creates serenity rather than drama.
-This color works exceptionally well in bedrooms because blue is psychologically associated with rest and tranquility, making it easier to unwind at the end of the day.
+Blue is psychologically associated with rest and tranquility, making it one of the most effective bedroom colors.

 • Warm white LED bulbs (2700K) complement navy better than cool daylight bulbs